rmsrosa/random_notes/docs/src/markov_chains/mc_countableX_recurrence.md

     ```math
         \mathbb{E}[\eta_x | X_0 = x] = \frac{\mathbb{P}(\tau_x < \infty | X_0 = x)}{\left( 1 - \mathbb{P}(\tau_x < \infty | X_0 = x) \right)^2},
     ```
-    with the understanding that the left hand side is infinite wen the probability in the right hand side is 1.
+    with the understanding that the left hand side is infinite when the probability in the right hand side is 1.

 !!! note "Proof"
     We have that $\tau_x = \infty$ iff $X_n$ never returns to $x.$ If $\tau_x < \infty,$ then it returns to $x$ in finite time at least once.
 If $\tau_x < \infty$ with probability one, then, with probability one, it will return again and again to $x,$ still with probability one, since the countable intersection of sets of full measure still has full measure.
 Thus,